cakalita/stratAS/README.md

 | FISHER.OR | Fisher's test odd's ratio for difference between conditions|
 | FISHER.DIFF.P | Fisher's test difference between conditions |

-Enabling the `--bbreg` flag additionally runs a beta binomial regression with CNV as covariate, and produces the following columns:
+Enabling the -pheno and --bbreg flag runs a beta binomial regression with CNV as covariate, and produces the following columns:
 | Column | Description |
 | --- | --- |
 | ALL.BBREG.P | Beta binomial regression (with covariates) for imbalance across both conditions |